 “So”, I said to my doctor, “I’ve heard the term before, but what exactly is involved with all this anyway?”.
-Now my doctor being not the best with bedside manner responded rather coldly, “Well, first you drink this barium – a lot of it – and then they rock you around, and take some x-rays.
+Now my doctor didn’t have the best bedside manner and responded rather coldly, “Well, first you drink this barium – a lot of it – and then they rock you around and take some x-rays.
 Then once that’s all settled, about a month later, you go in and they stick a 1/4″ surgical tube up your ass and pump you full of more barium, rock you around a bit, pump air into your lower intestine and take some more x-rays.
 Then you shit cement for a few days.”

 At least he was honest.

-Well, the barium milk shake was a piece of cake.
-That is, if you can muscle down the sickest drink ever imagined.
-It was like something out of Fear Factor, only my life might actually depend on this so you have to do it.
+Well, the barium milkshake was a piece of cake.
+That is if you can muscle down the sickest drink ever imagined.
+It was like something out of a reality TV show, only my life might have actually depended on it, so I had to do it.
 It sucked big time, but it didn’t even suck a fraction of the amount that the rest did.

-So after a month of waiting they finally tell me that the “Upper GI” turned up nothing and now it was time for IT.
-They sent me one of those little pamphlets labeled “Enemas” and it had lovely little pictures in it and very detailed medical text on what to expect and what it was all about and what they could find.
-Very educational and also a complete and total piece of shit lie.
+After a month of waiting they finally tell me that the “Upper GI” turned up nothing and now it was time for IT.
+They sent me one of those little pamphlets labelled “Enemas” and it had lovely little pictures in it and very detailed medical text on what to expect and what it was all about and what they could find.
+Very educational and a complete and total piece of shit lie.

-Before you go in for this procedure you have to be um…. clean.
-Not clean in the porn star sort of way with the boys as slick as marbles, but clean as in a digestive track that’s void of anything – including liquid, and especially food.
-So I go to the pharmacy to get “the kit”.
-It’s a lovely 3-step program designed to cleanse your inner self.
+Before you go in for this procedure you must be um…. clean.
+Not clean in the porn star sort of way with the boys as slick as marbles, but clean as in a digestive tract that’s void of anything–including liquid, and especially food.
+So, I go to the pharmacy to get “the kit”.
+It’s a lovely 3-step programme designed to cleanse your inner self.
 In retrospect, this was nothing at all like the Yoga I had originally hoped it would be.

 Step 0: The Fasting

 Yes, there’s a step zero.
 Any of you who’ve taken Thermodynamics would know that.
-Anyway, step zero is to eat nothing for a day, drink only clear chicken broth and water.
+Anyway, step zero is to eat nothing for a day and drink only clear chicken broth and water.
 The next morning it’s only water, lunch more water, then before bed on that day nothing until after the procedure.
-Seeing as I was 6′ 2″ and only 140 lbs at the time, I was actually worried about not eating for that long.
+Seeing as I was 6′ 2″ and only 140 lbs. at the time, I was worried about not eating for that long.
 More on the weight loss later.